Close Menu

 If you don’t meet the sickle cell anemia listing 7.05, then you can still be paid benefits.
 Especially, if you can’t work due to your severe symptoms.
 The SSA looks to your severe symptoms and determines your residual functional capacity (RFC).
 If you RFC is limited, then your RFC can prevent you from working.

 The SSA determines your RFC by reading your medical records and asking you questions.
-For example, the SSA will look at how your symptoms impact your ability to do everyday tasks, such as sit, stand, and walk.
+For example, the SSA will look at how your symptoms impact your ability to do everyday tasks.
 They will also look at your fatigue and determine if you need to lay down during the workday.

 Additionally, the SSA will decide whether or not your sickle cell disorder is causing mental health issues.
 For example, does your pain impair your ability to concentrate.
 Or, if you have had a stroke, are you struggling to communicate?
 The SSA develops a RFC assessment to determine if you can work.
-Find out more about the Residual Functional Capacity assessment
+Find out more about the RFC assessment.

 WHAT DOES OUR LAW FIRM DO FOR YOUR SICKLE CELL ANEMIA CASE?

 You do not have to obtain SSD benefits for sickle cell disorders on your own.
-Cannon Disability Law can help file your SSD application.
+Our law firm can help file your SSD application.
 Also, we can help you through the stages of appeal during the appeal process.
 That way, you can focus on your health and the changes in your life.
 Our attorneys and staff can:

 • Help you file your application for SSD and SSI benefits